mnassrib/installing-hadoop-cluster/README.md

 		# To check type
 		hostname
-			should give -> master-node
+			should return -> master-node
 		hostname -f
-			should give -> master-node
+			should return -> master-node

-	## Create user for HADOOP (considering the hadoop user as "hdpuser")
+	## Create user for HADOOP (considering a hadoop user as "hdpuser")
 		For Debian OS users loging as a root and do the following: apt-get install sudo
 		adduser hdpuser